 Students successfully completing this program will receive a Certificate of Achievement.
-CPR certification is required for admission into this program.

-INTERIOR DESIGNER
+INTERIOR DECORATOR

-The Interior Design program at Luzerne County Community College is a practical, hands-on design program.
+The Interior Decorator program at Luzerne County Community College is a practical, hands-on design program.
 It provides a thorough foundation in the professional, technical, and aesthetic aspects of the Interior Decorating field-considered in an historical, social, and cultural context.
 Since understanding and communicating with a client is such an important part of success in this field, the courses concentrate on the sociological and psychological aspects of the clients served by this profession, and their need for comfortable, efficient, and aesthetically satisfying spaces in which to live, work, and recreate.

-The Interior Design Program is a 214 - hour program, and includes the following courses: Color Theory and Design Elements; Window, Window Treatments and Textiles; Furniture Arranging and Space Planning; Floors, Walls, and Ceilings; Furniture Styles through the Ages; Interior Design Projects; Lighting, Accessories and more.
+The Interior Decorator Program includes the following courses: Color Theory; Design Elements; Window, Window Treatments and Textiles; Furniture Arranging and Space Planning; Floors, Walls, and Ceilings; Furniture Styles through the Ages; Interior Design Projects; Lighting, Accessories and More.